 Narrowband IoT network.
 As discussed in Note 10, we were in the process of deploying a narrowband IoT network.
 We paused work on the narrowband IoT deployment in October 2019.
-In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, we determined that the revision of certain of our buildout deadlines as discussed in Note 10 was probable.
-Based on this, we no longer intend to complete our narrowband IoT deployment, which we consider a triggering event.
-As such, we reviewed the capitalized costs of equipment, labor and other assets related to the narrowband IoT deployment, including our operating lease assets, and impaired those items that will not be utilized in our ongoing 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+In light of, among other things, certain developments related to the Sprint-TMUS merger, during the first quarter 2020, we determined that the revision of certain of our build-out deadlines were probable.
+Based on this, we no longer intended to complete our narrowband IoT deployment, which we considered a triggering event.
+As such, during the first quarter 2020, we reviewed the capitalized costs of equipment, labor and other assets related to the narrowband IoT deployment, including our operating lease assets, and impaired those items that would not be utilized in our ongoing 5G Network Deployment, resulting in a \$253 million non-cash impairment charge in "Impairment of long-lived assets" on our Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
 See Note 7 and Note 8 for further information.

-Impairment of long-lived assets consisted of the following:
+Impairment of long-lived assets recorded during the first quarter 2020 consisted of the following:

-hree Months Ended
+Months Ended e 30, 2020

-Ma arch 31, 2020

-(I n thousands)
+(In t housands)

 T1 satellite \$ 48,120

 D1 satellite 55,000

 Construction in progress related to narrowband IoT deployment 226,742

 Operating lease assets related to narrowband IoT deployment 26,556

 Impairment of long-lived assets \$ 356,418